Welcome to Megala’s Kitchen!

-We, Hindus, celebrate numerous festivals all through the year, and offer prayers to the Mother Nature, Hindu Gods & Goddesses, and also to the departed family members.
-We prepare specialty sweets & savories and offer them as naivedyam during all the religious festivals.
+We, Hindus, celebrate numerous festivals all through the year.
+We offer prayers to the Mother Nature, Hindu Gods & Goddesses, and also to the departed family members.
+We prepare specialty sweets & savories and offer them as naivedyam during the religious festivals.

-You can also check out our festival recipes, and some of our important festivals are:
+You can also check out our festival recipes, and some of the important festivals are:

 - Vinayagar Chathurthi honouring our first God, Vinayagar